- Study Abroad

 Teaching in Cusco can take a lot of preparation and effort.
 You may not make as much money compared to teaching in Asia, but you certainly will have an experience you will never forget.
 In a city full of history and students eager to learn English to better their lives, you will find opportunities teaching in Cusco.
 Cusco is experiencing economic growth from tourism and from many expats who come to the city and see something special.

 Whitney Zahar is originally from Virginia Beach, Virginia, and got her chance in 2009 to teach English abroad in South Korea.
-Currently, she lives in Taiwan, where over the last four years, she's taught English, studied library and information science, wrote stories, taken bellydancing, yoga and kickboxing classes in Chinese, and continues to raise a beautiful and active son.
+Currently, she lives in Taiwan, where over the last four years, she's taught English, with her family.
 She is an English editor and writer for AMC Publishing in Taipei.

 Do you have a burning question about teaching abroad in Cusco?
 We're here to help!
 Most questions are answered within 24 hours.
 Here are some example questions: